Mohamed Kallon: International career

 Since then, he is the key member of Leone Stars and active at 1998, 2002, 2006 and 2010 World Cup qualification.
 His most recent cap is on 9 February 2011 against Nigeria in a friendly.
 Kallon was the captain of the Sierra Leone national team but quit his captaincy after the team failed to qualify for the 2010 FIFA World Cup and the 2010 African Cup of Nations.

 Club owner

-Kallon is the founder and owner of the Sierra Leonean football club Kallon F.C., currently playing in the Sierra Leone National Premier League.
+Kallon is the founder and owner of the Sierra Leonean club Kallon, currently playing in the Sierra Leone National Premier League.
 Kallon is one of the top clubs in the Sierra Leone National Premier League and play their home games at the National Stadium in Freetown.
 Previously known as Sierra Fisheries, Kallon acquired the club in 2002 for $30,000.

-Kallon FC won the Sierra Leonean FA Cup, and the Sierra Leone League title in 2006, and qualifying for the African Champions League.
+Kallon won the Sierra Leonean FA Cup, the Sierra Leone League title in 2006 and qualified for the African Champions League.